Sanshiro Murao

 Sanshiro Murao (村尾 三四郎, Murao Sanshirō) is a Japanese judoka.

 Early life

 Murao was born in New York City in 2000, but grew up in Japan.
 He attended Tokai University.

+Judo Style

+Murao is a left-handed fighter.
+He utilizes a heavy ashi-waza style, often scoring with o soto gari, uchimata, ashi guruma, and de ashi barai.

 Career

 Murao won a medal at the 2019 World Judo Championships.

-Murao won the gold medal in his event at the 2022 Judo Grand Slam Paris held in Paris, France.

 Murao won the silver medal at the 2024 Paris Olympic games.

+Murao became world champion in the -90kg category at the 2025 World Judo Championships in Budapest, Hungary.